gmac/pods.js/README.md

 	mmd.define( "moduleId", [dependencies]?, factoryFunction );

-* `"moduleId"` : *Required*.
+- `"moduleId"` : *Required*.
 Unique string identifier for this module.
-* `[dependencies]?` : *Optional*.
-Array of dependency module id's to be required and injected into the module's scope.
+- `[dependencies]?` : *Optional*.
+Array of dependency module ids to be required and injected into the module's scope.
-* `factoryFunction` : *Required*.
+- `factoryFunction` : *Required*.
 Function used to build the module.
 This function should provide arguments mapped to the module's dependencies, and return the constructed module export.

-	// Define a module without dependencies.
+The complete usage of `define` allows:

-	mmd.define("module1", function() {
+	// 1) Define a module without dependencies. mmd.define("module1", function() {
 		return {};
 	});

-	// Define a module with a single dependency. mmd.define("module2", ["module1"], function( mod1 ) {
+	// 2) Define a module with a single dependency. mmd.define("module2", ["module1"], function( mod1 ) {
 		return {};
 	});

-	// Define a module with multiple dependencies. mmd.define("main", ["module1", "module2"], function( mod1, mod2 ) {
+	// 3) Define a module with multiple dependencies. mmd.define("main", ["module1", "module2"], function( mod1, mod2 ) {
 		return {};
 	});